netanel4443/Bigvu-Test/README.md

-# If you have issues running this project make sure
+#How to run this project
-you use java 11
+If you have issues running this project make sure you use java 11
 To use java 11 :
 go to file-> project structure -> SDK location ->